 DAY 2: Benromach – Findhorn – Elgin – Gordon MacPhail – Glenfiddich – Cardhu

-David had warned us that we would start the day with a visit to a distillery, so we made sure to have a good strong Scottish breakfast with haggis, black pudding, bacon and eggs… Benromach distillery, here we come.
+David had warned us that we would start the day with a visit to a distillery, so we made sure to have a good strong Scottish breakfast with haggis, black pudding, bacon & eggs… Benromach distillery, here we come.

-We did the tour of this nice small-scale distillery where we learned everything about the whisky maturing process, the barley, the malting, the importance of spring water and yeasts, peat, different types of casks and the effect these have on the taste and color of whiskey.
+We did the tour of this nice small-scale distillery where we learned everything about the whiskey maturing process, the barley, the malting, the importance of spring water and yeasts, peat, different types of casks and the effect these have on the taste and color of whiskey.

 On to the beach at Findhorn to let the wind blow through our hair.
 This was a place where I could sit for hours and just watch the beautiful stones and hear the waves roll.
-But this was a whisky, and not a Scottish landscape tour, so off we went again.
+But this was a whiskey tour, and not a Scottish landscape tour, so off we went again.

-Elgin is also home to the beautiful ruins of a cathedral, so we made a short walk around the cathedral before stopping for lunch in Dufftown, aka the malt whisky capital of the world.
+Elgin is also home to the beautiful ruins of a cathedral, so we made a short walk around the cathedral before stopping for lunch in Dufftown, aka the malt whiskey capital of the world.

-At the Glenfiddich distillery you could create your own exclusive whisky, and there was also a possibility to taste four kinds of Super Premium Range whiskeys for 1,250 £.
+At the Glenfiddich distillery, you could create your own exclusive whiskey.
+And there was also a possibility to taste four kinds of Super Premium Range whiskeys for 1,250 £.

-We also visited Cardhu distillery and a place where they make/repair the whisky casks.
+We also visited Cardhu distillery and a place where they make/repair the whiskey casks.
 We could observe the coopers performing their heavy, but highly skilled work.
 Really impressive how they roll these heavy casks!
 Another beautiful stop was at the Craigellachie Bridge.